 The Rules on Reporting Foreign Gifts and Inheritances

-The first step in determining if you need to report your foreign gift or bequest to the IRS to decide if the cash or property received is income or can be characterized as a gift.
-Income, of course, would be reported as income on your personal income tax return.
+The first step in determining whether you must report your foreign gift or bequest to the IRS is therefore to determine whether the cash or property received is income or if it can be characterized as a gift.
+Income would be reported as income on your personal income tax return.

 The Value of the Foreign Gift or Bequest

-- (a) The value of the gifts and bequests received from a nonresident alien individual or foreign estate, which must also include gifts or bequests received from foreign persons related to the nonresident alien individual or foreign estate, exceeds $100,000, or
+Two qualifiers determine whether you must file Form 3520.
+The first is that the value of the gift or bequest received from a nonresident alien or a foreign estate—which includes gifts or bequests received from foreign persons related to the nonresident alien individual or foreign estate—must exceed $100,000 as of 2018.

 When IRS Form 3520 Is Due

-You may be subject to a penalty equal to 5%, but not to exceed 25%, of the amount of the foreign gift or bequest for each month for which failure to report continues.
-You may also be subject to a penalty if you file IRS Form 3520 but it is incomplete or inaccurate.
+You can be subject to a penalty equal to 5%, but not to exceed 25%, of the amount of the foreign gift or bequest if you're required to file Form 3520 but fail to do so.
+You might also be subject to a penalty if you file the form but it's incomplete or inaccurate.